Alpharetta Homes for Sale - Alpharetta Real Estate

 More About Alpharetta

-Alpharetta is the technology center of Atlanta with more with over 900 technology companies and growing.
-Alpharetta has a technology commission to help plan and grow this area of economic strength even further.
+What sets Alpharetta apart from most suburbs is the very strong local economy as Alpharetta is one of the major employment centers in Atlanta.
+In addition, Alpharetta has a responsible local government and the diversity of homes available with options ranging from country clubs, golf communities, luxury homes, swim/tennis communities and new construction offer something for people with varying tastes in homes.
+In addition, Alpharetta has a number of first-time home buyer neighborhoods that remain affordable and offer the same excellent schools and lifestyle as more expensive neighborhoods.
+Alpharetta is also a technology hub in Atlanta with more with over 900 technology companies and growing.
+Alpharetta has a technology committee to help plan and grow this area of economic strength even further.
 It's not just jobs that make Alpharetta one of the best places to call home - there is a lot to do here.

 The 12,000 seat Verizon Amphitheater in Alpharetta is host to some of the most popular bands in the country and has a summer concert series that is sure to have something for everyone

 Avalon is the premier shopping area in Alpharetta and is built as a Live, Work, Play community with shopping, dining, one of the best movie theaters you could ever see.
 There are residential homes, townhomes and apartments so there is something for everyone.
 In the summer just in front of the Regal Cinemas is a quad that transforms in the winter into Avalon on Ice - a Rockefeller inspired ice skating ring that really brings on the Christmas spirit.
 Thinking about living in Avalon?
 View all of the homes for sale in Avalon in Alpharetta here.